a0eoc/UserCSS/README.md

 # My UserCSSs
-To use them, you need to install the UserCSS menager extension like open-source [Stylus](https://github.com/openstyles/stylus).
+To use them, you need to install the UserCSS menager extension such as open-source [Stylus](https://github.com/openstyles/stylus).

 ### VDARK
 Dark theme for vk.com desktop version.